-In addition, a proposal can only be amended to 'make it more precise" or to "reduce its scope".
+A proposal can only be amended to "make it more precise" or to "reduce its scope".
 The Rules of Procedure do not define the phrases to "make it more precise" or "reduce its scope", but both phrases have logical meanings.
-The phrase 'make it more precise" means to "clarify" the proposal.
+The phrase "make it more precise" means to "clarify" the proposal.
 The phrase "to reduce its scope" refers to the effect of a proposal in relation to a species's status in the Appendices.
 For example, if a Party proposes to transfer three populations of a species from Appendix I to Appendix II, an amendment to apply the proposal to only one population would reduce the scope of the proposal.
 Similarly, an amendment to transfer these populations to Appendix II subject to a quota could reduce the scope of the proposal, because the original proposal sought an Appendix-II listing without other conditions.
-On the other hand, an amendment to apply the proposal, and would be therefore ruled out of order.
+On the other hand, an amendment to apply the proposal to a fourth population, or to delete the species from the Appendices, would increase the scope of the proposal, and therefore would be ruled out of order.